infomediadesign/pa-iii-lumensTrail-repository/README.md

 This project, "Lumen's Trail", was created by Team SunlitStudios, consisting of 3rd semester Game Development students at SRH Heidelberg.
 The assignment was to create a 2D platformer game using the Unity game engine.
 The Executable for the Game can be downloaded here: https://lord-brandon.itch.io/lumens-trail

 The team consists of the following members:
-- Designers: Nino Tkalec, Athena Neumann, Asucan Ayten
+- Designers: Asucan Ayten, Athena Neumann, Nino Tkalec
-- Artists: Nauras Sharaf, Paula Seemann, Anastasia Vaganov
+- Artists: Anastasia Vaganov, Nauras Sharaf, Paula Seemann
 - Programmers: Brandon Zobernig, Keanu Grespan
 - Music & SFX: Timoth (external), Athena Neumann
 ---